farzanemgh2020/PlacesTrackerMap/README.md

 ## Introduction

-It is a small react-redux-nodejs application for managment of visited places.
+It is a small React-Redux-Nodejs application for managment of visited places.
 It allows you to conveniently keep track of all your favorite places around the world, and mark them.
 Visited places are beautifully displayed with their corresponding info on the map.

 ## How to run application
 ### Backend